Darren Espanto: 2012–2013: The Next Star

-In 2012, ten-year-old Espanto auditioned for the fifth season of YTV's reality television The Next Star, singing Bruno Mars' "Grenade".
-One of the judges, Keshia Chanté, got emotional and told him that his voice was 'unbelievable' and 'controlled'.
-Judge Mark Spicoluk, on the other hand, stated that he 'lacked stage presence'.
-Nevertheless, after Chante asked him if he was ready, she and Tara Oram said yes, earning him the 'golden ticket'.
+In 2012, ten-year-old Espanto auditioned for the fifth season of YTV's The Next Star, performing Bruno Mars' "Grenade".
+Judge Keshia Chanté praised his vocal control, while judge Mark Spicoluk commented on his stage presence.
+Espanto advanced after receiving a “golden ticket” from the judges.

 He reached the competition's Top 6, the youngest finalist in the show's history to do so.
 His performances on the show included renditions of Rihanna's "Only Girl (in the World)" and Maroon 5's "Payphone" among others.
-He also had his own single and music video entitled "Gotta Give A Little Extra", as well as two other singles, "Now" and "Oh Oh Santa" with the other five finalists.
-Ultimately, he lost to 14-year-old Brooklyn Roebuck, after singing his own single during the finals.
+He released the single "Gotta Give A Little Extra", as well as "Now" and "Oh Oh Santa" with the other five finalists.
+Espanto placed second in the competition after performing his original single in the finals.

-In 2013, Espanto was cast in a guest-starring role on YTV's Life with Boys.
-It was his first acting job.
+In 2013, Espanto made his acting debut with a guest role on YTV's Life with Boys.

 2014: The Voice Kids

-During the auditions of the inaugural season of ABS-CBN's The Voice Kids, Espanto performed Jessie J's "Domino".
-Coaches Sarah Geronimo and Bamboo Mañalac both pressed their buttons for him, vocalizing that he 'can be groomed to be a recording artist, a total package'.
-Although Espanto revealed that he was Mañalac's front act during one of his concerts in Canada, he chose Geronimo as his coach, stating that she could help him a lot in the music industry.
+Espanto auditioned for the inaugural season of ABS-CBN’s The Voice Kids Philippines with a performance of Jessie J's "Domino".
+Coaches Sarah Geronimo and Bamboo Mañalac turned their chairs for him.
+Espanto later chose Geronimo as his coach.

 Espanto advanced to the finals after singing Whitney Houston's "One Moment in Time" during the live semi-finals.
 He received the second-highest number of votes, after Lyca Gairanod.
-Lea Salonga commented that Espanto was phenomenal, while his mentor, Geronimo, stated that he was 'a winner and a complete package'.
-He also sang "Somebody To Love" by Justin Bieber alongside other Star Magic artists.
+Judge Lea Salonga commented on his performance, while his mentor, Sarah Geronimo, described him as “a winner and a complete package”.
+He also performed "Somebody To Love" by Justin Bieber alongside other Star Magic artists.

-In the finale, during the first round which was a power ballad theme, Espanto performed Basil Valdez's song "Ngayon" where he received a standing ovation.
+In the finale, during the first round with a power ballad theme, Espanto performed Basil Valdez's song "Ngayon," which received a standing ovation.
 Lea Salonga left a warning to older performers, saying: "To every person Darren idolized, this is a warning to all of you: this kid will outshine you someday".
+Geronimo also commented on his performance, noting his willingness to listen to guidance despite his talent.

-Once again, Geronimo praised him and said that despite his talent, Espanto never showed superiority and instead listened to his coach.
-On the final round of the competition, Espanto accompanied himself with a piano during his performance of "You Are My Song" while having a duet with the original singer Martin Nievera, where received another standing ovation.
-At the end of the competition, he once again came in second after Lyca Gairanod.
+In the final round, Espanto accompanied himself on the piano while performing “You Are My Song” in a duet with the song’s original performer, Martin Nievera, which also received a standing ovation.
+He ultimately finished in second place, again behind Lyca Gairanod.